Love Island (2015 TV series) series 4: Islanders

 Angela Jain, the managing director at ITV Studios Entertainment, wanted the series to feature "some surprising cast members", who the audience would not expect to see.
 She explained that she wanted "enough cast that feels like they are absolutely heart and soul Love Island – and then a certain percentage of people who feel genuinely new to telly and genuinely surprising."
 When asked whether a former contestant could appear in this series, executive producer Andy Cadman did not rule out anything, but said he struggled to imagine it.
 The first Islanders for the fourth series were released on 28 May 2018, just one week before the launch.
 However, throughout the series, more Islanders entered the villa to find love.
 Niall Aslam's decision to leave the series voluntarily for "personal reasons" marks the first time since the second series where an Islander voluntarily left the show.
 Niall later said he left because of "stress-induced psychosis."
 The series was won by Dani Dyer and Jack Fincham having received 79.66% of the final vote.

+Future appearances

+Adam Collard returned as a bombshell on series 8.

+Eyal Booker, Megan Barton-Hanson, Jack Fowler, and Georgia Steel appeared on season one of Love Island Games.

+Steel appeared on series one of Love Island: All Stars.

+Kaz Crossley returned for series two of Love Island: All Stars.